ICO statement over X users creating non-consensual deepfake images using Grok AI

 07/01/2026 | The Guardian

-The Information Commissioner's Office (ICO) has released a statement addressing reports of images on X depicting women and children with their clothing digitally removed.
+The Information Commissioner's Office (ICO) has released a statement addressing reports of non-consensual sexual images on X depicting women and children with their clothing digitally removed.
 The images have been generated by Grok AI, the artificial intelligence (AI) chatbot owned by Elon Musk.

 In the statement, a spokesperson for the ICO said: "People have a right to use social media knowing their personal data is being handled lawfully and with respect.
 We are aware of reports raising serious concerns about content produced by Grok.
 We have contacted X and xAI to seek clarity on the measures they have in place to comply with UK data protection law and protect individuals’ rights.
 Once we have reviewed their response, we will quickly assess whether further action may be required."